What to expect from your visit

 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

 Toilets - including access and baby change facilities - are available next to visitor reception and the restaurant.
-We have limited the number of available cubicles to ensure adequate social distancing.
 These are sanitized at least three times a day.

-The Granary restaurant is open for take away from 10.30am to 5pm.
-We ask that you use the picnic area next to the vegetable garden where there are picnic tables are available, appropriately spaced.
+The Granary restaurant is open with a reduced menu between 10.30am to 5pm.
+We ask that you use the picnic area next to the vegetable garden where there are picnic tables available, appropriately spaced.

 Sadly, we’re not able to open everything at once.
 Some facilities and areas remain closed at the moment, so that we're sure that everything we do is safe, but new possibilities are opening up all the time.